 We didn’t talk about Jimmy in that conversation, but still my thoughts turned to him as I sat in my car later that night.
 Rather than start my drive home I was wrestling with something inside, trying to understand something that I hadn’t before.

-At last it came through and I realized that I had been allowing myself to feel sympathy for who Jimmy was when he died, but I hadn’t ever considered that today he could have been someone different.
+At last it came through and I realized that over the years I had allowed myself to feel sympathy for who Jimmy was when he died, but I hadn’t considered that today he could have been someone different.
 And maybe he wouldn’t have changed, maybe today he would be a hardened criminal stewing in some jail cell.
 But that wasn’t the point.
 The point is he never got his chance to decide.
 Blake got his chance, but Jimmy never would.

 All I would ever know of Jimmy was a fifteen-year-old kid who really didn’t know a thing in the world.

 I thought about my own son waiting for me back home.
 He’s a pretty good kid, but not perfect.
 I would hate for anyone to write him off before he’s had a chance to come into his own.

 I had thought several times about Jimmy over the years, but the first time ever I cried about him.
 I cried for a soul interrupted.

 I mentioned that one of my problems in Harold and Caroline was that the criticism only flowed one way.
 Caroline was too passive of a character, and so their relationship lacked a back-and-forth to its give-and-take.
 The thing was, sometimes your character should be passive.
 In today’s example, the narrator was definitely the victim of Jimmy’s bullying, and that meant he had to hold a more submissive role.